 the benefits of adopting fetch – Asset Manager Edition

-Have you been hearing from the management team at some of your communities that they need help managing the “package situation?”
-Maybe they’ve mentioned having “package dread” once or twice and you couldn’t relate to the struggle?
-The issue is simple and, lucky for all, the solution is also simple and removes the on-site management team from having to interact with resident package deliveries at all.
+Have you been hearing from the management team at some of your communities that they need help managing the community’s “package situation?”
+Maybe they’ve mentioned having “package dread” once or twice?
+The issue is simple and, lucky for all, the solution is also simple; remove the on-site team from package management altogether so they don’t have to interact with resident package deliveries at all.

 Leasing offices are being overrun by resident packages and deliveries.
 The staff is spending an enormous amount of time interacting with these deliveries: accepting, signing, storing, logging, notifying, solving problems, and delivering packages to their residents (if they aren’t misplaced or stolen) – all while trying to manage their actual job duties.

 For communities with lockers, there are other challenges.
 Oddly shaped packages don’t fit into lockers and delivery personnel end up leaving the packages outside the lockers or finding a staff member to deal with the delivery.
 Adding more lockers doesn’t solve the problem or create a scalable solution because some deliveries will just never fit within a locker.

 Package rooms are overflowing and new requirements are popping up based on the resident delivery trends.
 Refrigerated spaces are now needed to meet the needs of residents.
 Precious community space is being carved out to store resident packages instead of utilizing the real estate for more revenue-generating amenities.

 E-commerce is growing at a 25% clip annually and still only accounts for about 10% of all retail sales.
 Apartment communities are being left in a bind and it’s not just when Amazon holds their Prime Day sale that community managers cringe, a 300 unit community can see upwards of 400 resident deliveries per week.